lisboncouncil/bridgegap-website-stats/README.md

 ## Contact

-For questions about this archive, the export procedure, or the historical Matomo configuration, please contact the IT team at The Lisbon Council (BridgeGap project coordinator).
+For questions about this archive, the export procedure, or the historical Matomo configuration, please contact the IT team at The Lisbon Council.